AARP Hearing Center

 Best ab exercise for building a strong core

 If you only have time for one core exercise, Su says his favorite for those ages 50-plus is the static leg lift.
-Su likes this move better than sit-ups or crunches because it doesn’t require bending of the spine, which can sometimes cause back pain or problems.
-The plank can also be an effective abdominal exercise, he says, but it can be challenging to do properly without guidance.
+You can do this move while lying in bed or on a couch if it’s tough for you to get up off the floor.
+Su likes the static leg lift more than sit-ups or crunches because it doesn’t require bending the spine, which can sometimes cause back pain or problems.
+A plank is also an effective abdominal exercise and can be more comfortable for those with back issues, according to Su, but it can be challenging to do properly without guidance.

 The static leg lift engages and strengthens the muscles in your abdomen, lower back and hips by requiring them to maintain a stable position against resistance.
 It’s adaptable for all fitness levels.